Sumit11Rawat/Object-Oriented-Programming/13-c++ Templates/1-Templates Introduction.md

                                                              {
                                                              // body of function.
                                                               }

                            -->Where Ttype: It is a placeholder name for a data type used by the function.
 It is used within the function definition.
 It is only a placeholder that the compiler will automatically replace this placeholder with the actual data type.

-                          code to add two no using template
+                         for example  code to add two no using template

                           #include <iostream>
                             #include <iostream>